 Possible causes:

-• The Applicant (Subject) field in the certificate request is identical to that of the certification authority.
+• The Applicant (Subject Distinguished Name) field in the certificate request is identical to that of the certification authority.

-• A certificate request does not contain any subject information (empty subject and no subject alternative name).
+• A certificate request does not contain any subject information (empty Subject Distinguished Name and no Subject Alternative Name)

 The Certification Authority compares its own applicant name (Subject) with that of the applicant and rejects certificate requests that request the name of the Certification Authority.